Differentiable Quantum Architecture Search: Applications

 In summary, DQAS not only learns about inserting pairs of gates as identity into the circuit to mitigate quantum error, but also picks up the technique of the long-range correlated gate assignment to further reduce the noise effects.
 This result is encouraging and shows how instrumental DQAS as a tool may be used for designing noise-resilient circuits with moderate consumption of computational resource.
 In this study, we only adapt the simple gate-insertion policy to design QEM within DQAS framework.
 We expect more sophisticated QEM methods may also be adapted to work along with DQAS to identify novel types of noise-resilient quantum circuits.
 This is a direction that we will actively explore in follow-up studies.

 ~ {\bf QAOA ansatz searching.} QAOA introduces the adiabatic-process inspired ansatz that stacks alternating Hamiltonian evolution blocks as $e^{-i\theta H}$, where $H$ could be different Hermitian Hamiltonians.
-To the end of employing DQAS to design parametrized quantum circuits within the hybrid quantum-classical paradigm for algorithmic developments, we may adopt a higher-level circuit encoding scheme as inspired by QAOA.
+QAOA can obtain better approximation ratio with increasing number of repetitive circuit blocks $P$ as its infinite $P$ limit is equivalent to quantum adiabatic evolution.
+To the end of employing DQAS to design parametrized quantum circuits within the hybrid quantum-classical paradigm for algorithmic developments, we adopt a higher-level circuit encoding scheme as inspired by QAOA.
 More specifically, the operation pool consists of $e^{-i\theta H}$ blocks with different Hermitian Hamiltonians and also parameter free layers of traversal Hadamard gates $\otimes^n H$.
-In comparison to assemble a circuit by specifying individual quantum gates, this circuit encoding scheme allows a compact and efficient description of large-scale and deep circuits.
+In comparison to assembling a circuit by specifying individual quantum gates, this circuit encoding scheme allows a compact and efficient description of large-scale and deep circuits.
 For simplicity, we dub the circuit-encoding scheme above as the layer encoding.

 For illustrations, we apply DQAS to design parametrized circuit for the MAXCUT problem in this subsection in QAOA-like fashion.
 Aiming to let DQAS find ansatz without imposing strong QAOA-type assumptions on the circuit architecture, we expand the operation pool with additional Hamiltonians of the form $\hat{H} = -\sum_{\langle ij \rangle} O_iO_j$ and $\hat{H} = \sum_i O_i$, where $O \in \{X,Y,Z\}$; and we refer to these operations as the xx-layer, rx-layer, rz-layer and so on.
 In addition, we also add the transversal Hadamard gates and denote it as the H-layer.
 All these primitive operations can be compiled into digital quantum gates exactly.